WHY CHOOSE A GIRLS' SCHOOL?

-|Why choose a girls' school?
-At Harpeth Hall, national research and years of experience tell us that adolescent and teenage girls thrive in a single-gender environment.
+National research and years of experience tell us that adolescent and teenage girls thrive in a single-gender environment.
 As a single-gender school, Harpeth Hall offers an academic and social environment where students can take risks, discuss issues pertinent to young women, and develop a positive self-awareness.

-Girls put academics first.
+1. Girls put academics first.

-: More than 80 percent of girls' school graduates consider their academic performance highly successful compared to 75 percent of women from coed schools.
+Girls' schools create a culture of achievement where a girl's accomplishments are what matters—where what she believes in and how she puts her beliefs into action are more important than what she wears to school.
+More than 80 percent of girls' school graduates consider their academic performance highly successful compared to 75 percent of women from coed schools.
 On the intellectual front, 60 percent of women from girls' schools report self-confidence, compared to 54 percent from coed schools.

-Girls are more confident in the STEM subjects.
+2. Girls are more confident in the STEM subjects.

 (Science, Technology, Engineering, Math)

-Data: At the start of college, girls' school graduates rate their confidence in their abilities in math and in computer skills more than 10 percent higher than do their coed counterparts, and they are three times more likely than women graduates of coed schools to consider pursuing a career in engineering.
+100 percent of Harpeth Hall girls complete four years of math, and 100 percent complete three years of science (twice the national average).
+At the start of college, girls' school graduates rate their confidence in their abilities in math and in computer skills more than 10 percent higher than do their coed counterparts, and they are three times more likely than women graduates of coed schools to consider pursuing a career in engineering.
 Additionally, 13 percent intend to major in math or science—significantly more than their counterparts from coed schools (2 percent for females).

-Girls are prepared for college.
+3. Girls are prepared for college.

 100 percent of Harpeth Hall graduates attend and thrive at four-year colleges or universities.

-Girls are community-minded and politically active.
+4. Girls are community-minded and politically active.

-Data: At the start of college, girls' school graduates rate their political engagement more than 10 percent higher than their coed peers and report they are more likely to have a political discussion in class and with friends, and find it essential to keep up with the political scene.
+100 percent of Harpeth Hall girls voluntarily participate in community service and annually contribute more than 20,000 hours of service.
+At the start of college, girls' school graduates rate their political engagement more than 10 percent higher than their coed peers and report they are more likely to have a political discussion in class and with friends, and find it essential to keep up with the political scene.

-Girls are confident.
+5. Girls are confident.

 Harpeth Hall's mission is to teach girls to think critically, to lead confidently, and to live honorably.
 Self-confidence is the key to turning skills and knowledge into success.
-At girls' schools, every girl learns to take on academic challenges, to express her thoughts and opinions, and to participate in new learning experiences.
+Eighty-two percent of recent girls' school graduates say they were very or extremely satisfied with how well their schools instilled self-confidence.

-Girls are leaders.
+6. Girls are leaders.

-Data: 84 percent of recent girls' school graduates give their schools top marks for providing leadership opportunities.
+At Harpeth Hall, all girls can be leaders and all leaders are girls.
+Leadership is an acquired skill.
+Eighty-four percent of recent girls' school graduates give their schools top marks for providing leadership opportunities.
 Additionally, 93 percent agreed that girls' schools provide greater leadership opportunities than coed schools and 80 percent had held leadership positions since graduating from high school.